-ΔR is a random variable with zero mean value that models the impact of the instrument noise.
-The variance due to noise σ2(R) can be estimated with a category A approach and / or using the constant term of the binomial formula of the multimeter.
-Extractions can always be considered independent.
+ΔR is a random variable with a mean value of zero that models the impact of the instrument noise.
+The variance due to the noise σ2(R) can be estimated using a category A approach and / or the constant term of the binomial formula of the multimeter.
+The extractions can always be regarded as independent.

-By substituting in (5) we can write:
+By substituting Eq. in Eq.
+(5), we can obtain the following:

-where numerator and denominator of can be written as:
+where the numerator and denominator of can be written as follows:

-By neglecting the second order products in and , can be written as:
+By neglecting the second-order products in Eqs. and , Eq. can be written as follows:

-The standard deviation of the parameter C(t) can be computed as:
+Meanwhile, the standard deviation of parameter C(t) can be computed as follows:

-where R can be evaluated by means of a category A approach.
+where R can be evaluated via a category A approach.

-Finally, the standard uncertainty on the thickness variation evaluation can be estimated as:
+Finally, the standard uncertainty on the thickness variation evaluation can be estimated as follows:

 measurement setup

-In order to properly characterize the proposed sensor a VI-based measurement system has been developed (Figure 2).
-The measurement setup has to guarantee good measurement performances, flexibility, modularity, good number of acquisition channels and easy use.
+In order to appropriately characterise the proposed sensor, a VI-based measurement system was developed (Figure 2).
+As noted above, the measurement setup must guarantee good measurement performance, flexibility, and modularity, as well as a good number of acquisition channels and ease of use.

-A Keithley 3706 has been used for performing the required 4-wires resistance measurements.
-In this way, no contact resistances are included in the resistance measurement.
-This instrument has been chosen as it provides multi-channel measurement solution by means of switching cards.
-In this way, different pre-corroded sensors can be tested with the same high resolution DMM with a cost-effective solution.
+A Keithley 3706 was used for performing the required 4-wire resistance measurements.
+As such, no contact resistances were included in the resistance measurements.
+The Keithley instrument was chosen since it provides a multi-channel measurement solution by means of switching cards, which means different pre-corroded sensors can be tested with the same high-resolution DMM as part of a cost-effective solution.
 In fact, each switching card can perform 20 4-wire resistance measurements.
-The 4-wire configuration allows to compensate the additional resistances due to cables, switching card and connection.
-The Keithley 3706 owns six slots, so that, potentially, 120 resistance measurements can be acquired with one DMM.
-In this work only one switching card has been connected.
+The 4-wire configuration allows for compensating the additional resistances due to the cables, the switching card, and the connection.
+The Keithley 3706 incorporates six slots, which means 120 resistance measurements can potentially be acquired with one DMM.
+In this work, only one switching card was connected.